Luckycassie/Litbuy-Spreadsheet/README.md

 https://litspreadsheets.com/

-About This Repository
+Who Is This Repository For?

-This repository acts as a public resource for:
+This repository may be useful for:

+- new Litbuy users
+- buyers planning larger hauls
-curated fashion discovery
+- fashion enthusiasts
-spreadsheet-style browsing
-organized shopping references
+- users looking for organized shopping references
-trending product exploration
-haul inspiration

 The overall goal is to create a faster, cleaner, and more enjoyable browsing experience for Litbuy users in 2026.